I had an old table top lying around in my garage. I was determined to use it. This is how I transformed it into a portable drink station!

-This drink station started out as a table.
+This portable drink station started out as a table.
 But this table had no legs.

-I contemplated what to do with it and even sent a picture to Peggy for her ideas.
-She found some very helpful pins.
-One of them was a table like this one (with the legs) that had the top shelf part open for drinks.
+I contemplated what to do with it.
+One of the ideas I found was a table with the legs that had the top shelf part open for drinks.
 I thought it was very clever so I started thinking about that.

-I came up with this little, pathetic sketch and asked texted it to Jeff.
+I came up with this little sketch and texted it to Jeff.
 He loves it when I do that.
 LOL!
 But, he thought it was doable.
 Yay!

 I am including some affiliate links for your convenience.
 You can read my full disclosure here.